 Personal Injury Hazard

-Tumbling ice and pressure on
+Tumbling ice and pressure on a

-a fragile glass can break it.
+fragile glass can break it.
+Do

-Do not use a fragile glass when
+not use a fragile glass when

 dispensing ice or water.
+Doing

-Failure to do so could result in
+so could result in personal

-personal injury or breakage.
+injury or breakage.

 TO DISPENSE ICE:

 Press a sturdy glass against the ice dispenser bar.
 Remove the glass to stop dispensing.